luttje/videobrew/README.md

 ⚠ **This usage description is how we want it to be, not yet how it is.**

 1. Create a new project that uses your prefered frontend framework.
-For example, create a new [Svelte](https://svelte.dev/) project with `npm create svelte@latest my-video-project`.
+For example, create a new [Svelte](https://svelte.dev/) project with `npm create svelte@latest my-video-project` and [configure it to generate a static site](https://kit.svelte.dev/docs/adapter-static#usage).

 2. Require `web-video-maker` in your project by running `npm i web-video-maker`.